SAFETY & HEALTH

 English – 4 years

-Social Studies* – 3 years, must complete World History, Government & Economics, and American History
+Social Studies* – 3 years, must complete World History, American History and either US Government & Economics or Adv.
+Economics

 Mathematics – 4 years or through Pre-Calculus